Overcoming Limbic System Dysfunction Through Neuroplasticity

 What causes limbic system impairment?

 There are a number of different causes of limbic system impairment.
-Some common causes include: head injury, stroke, traumatic brain injury, severe stress or and acute infection.
+Some common causes include: head injury, stroke, traumatic brain injury, severe stress, and acute infection.

 Can a damaged limbic system be repaired?

 The brain is always changing, and this includes the limbic system.
 This means that there is always potential for change and improvement.
-The right brain retraining exercises based on neurocognitive rehabilitation, shows great promise in their ability to restore function to the limbic system, which may result in the attenuation of any symptoms related to limbic system impairment.
+The right brain retraining exercises, based on neurocognitive rehabilitation, show great promise in their ability to restore function to the limbic system, which may reverse any symptoms related to limbic system impairment.
 With patience and dedication, it is possible to overcome limbic system dysfunction and improve your quality of life.

-There are a number of different exercises that can help to calm the limbic system.
-Some common exercises include: deep breathing meditation, neuroplasticity training, and relaxation techniques.
+There are a number of different exercises that can help to calm the limbic system, including deep breathing meditation, neuroplasticity training, and relaxation techniques.
 These exercises can help to reduce stress and promote relaxation.

 How can I improve the function of my limbic system?